 Microsoft’s long-awaited dual-screen smartphone finally has a UK release date – sort of.
 Read on to discover all there is to know about the Surface Duo, including the price, specs and when it’ll launch.

-The Surface Duo is Microsoft’s first smartphone since Lumia and Windows Phone went the way of the dodo many moons ago.
+The Duo is Microsoft’s first phone since the Lumia and Windows Phone and the first to feature a dual-screen design.

 When will the Surface Duo come out?